cto-ai/resume-generator/README.md

 # Resume Generator 🚀

-This Op will Generate & deploy a resume website on Github Pages, using a CTO.ai customized [Gatsby template](https://github.com/cto-ai/gatsby-resume-template).
+This Op will generate & deploy a resume website on Github Pages, using a CTO.ai customized [Gatsby template](https://github.com/cto-ai/gatsby-resume-template).

 ## Requirements